 - Physical inactivity—Contributes to an increase in weight, high cholesterol, high blood pressure, and other heart-related risk factors.

-- Excess alcohol intake—Contributes to high blood pressure and high triglycerides in the blood, increasing your risk of arterial plaque build-up.
+- Excess alcohol intake—Contributes to high triglycerides in the blood, increasing your risk of arterial plaque build-up.

 - Lipid disorders—High cholesterol and/or triglycerides in the blood contribute to plaque build up in the arteries.